 Autism spectrum disorder (ASD), or autism, refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and non-verbal communication.
 Autism affects an estimated 1 in 59 children.
 Many people with autism also have sensory issues, such as aversion to certain sights, sounds and other sensations.
 Signs of autism usually appear by age 2 to 3 but can start as early as 6 months of age.

 One of the best sources of information on autism is Autism Speaks, a reputable organization dedicated to causes and treatments for autism spectrum disorders and related conditions.
-On its website is a helpful page called Learn the Signs, which highlights “red flags” that parents can identify that may indicate their child is at risk for ASD.
+On its website is a helpful page called Learn the Signs, which highlights signs that may indicate a child, teen or adult is at risk for ASD.
 Early signs include lack of social engagement, responsiveness and using communication in meaningful ways within relationships.
 For example, at 6 months of age you don’t see big smiles or other warm and engaging expressions, or there’s limited eye contact.

 There is also a screener tool that Sanford Health pediatricians use called the M-CHAT (Modified Checklist for Autism in Toddlers).
 It is recommended by the American Academy of Pediatrics for ages 16 to 30 months.
 It’s a simple, quick, screening tool, even available online, to help parents determine whether their child should be seen by a professional.